KuanqiCai/Reading-Notes/SLAM_ROS_SFM/Frank_ros_install.md

-### Allow a user to set real-time permissions for its processes
+### Allow a user to set real-time permissions for its processes （in the real time kernal）

 1. After the real time kernel is installed and running, add a group named realtime and add the user controlling your robot to this group: